ibizaman/skarabox/README.md

 This repository does not invent any of those wonderful tools.
 It merely provides an opinionated way to make them all fit together for a seamless experience.

+It has a [demo](#demo) which lets you install SkaraboxOS on a VM!

 ## Why?

 Because the landscape of installing NixOS could be better and this repository is an attempt at that.
-By being more opinionated, it allows you to get setup faster.
+By being more opinionated, it allows you to get set up faster.

 By the way, the name SkaraboxOS comes from the scarab (the animal), box (for the server) and OS (for Operating System).
 Scarab is spelled with a _k_ because it's kool.